ZhuoRanRan/LMVQA/README.md

 </p>

-# GPT-VideoQA-Chatbot
+# LoViQA

 ## Project Overview
-The GPTVideoQA module extends the Agentic AI Hub by adding a powerful video-based question answering (VideoQA) capability.
+The LoViQA pipeline extends the Agentic AI Hub by adding a powerful video-based question answering (VideoQA) capability.
 It uses:
 - **GPT-4o** for question answering and non-diagram frame captioning (model name is configurable)
 - **GPT-5** for diagram frame captioning with category-specific extraction prompts (configurable)
 - A **lightweight LLM** (default: **GPT-4o-mini**) as a 2-stage diagram router: